 29. Lorna Jane

-Dismayed by the poor quality of women’s workout apparel, a part-time aerobics instructor named Lorna Jane Clarkson decided to take things into her own hands.
+Dismayed by the poor quality of women’s workout apparel, part-time aerobics instructor Lorna Jane Clarkson took things into her own hands.
 That was back in the 1980s.
-Jump ahead a few decades and Lorna Jane is a $500 million lifestyle brand, which offers a range of products and operates 146 stores in Australia alone.
-For the best in high performance and feminine athletic style, why go anywhere else?
+Jump ahead a few decades and Lorna Jane is a multi-million dollar empire and one of the best Australian clothing brands, which offers a range of products and operates 146 stores in our nation alone.
+For the top tier of feminine athletic performance and style, why go anywhere else?

 Founder: Lorna Jane Clarkson